-These photos capture the dark side of the luxury condo racket
+These photos capture the eeriness of the luxury condo racket

 The photos are on display at the Museum of London and are also published in a book called Metropole by Overlapse Books.
 Among the moody black and whites are small, postcard-size color insets that provide a welcome contrast: They depict the developers’ vision for each building.
 “In the same way my images are very subjective and fantastical, these CGI images are a fantasy,” Bush says.
 “It’s the opposite perspective on these buildings: what the developers think these buildings are going to be like.”

 For Bush, the series is part of a larger interrogation into systems of power.
-He has also documented espionage technology and is working on a series about white-collar crime.
+He has also documented espionage technology and is working on a series about the financial services industry.
 The photographs additionally have a personal connection: “I feel alienated and lost in my own city,” he says.
 It’s something anyone who has moved away from a major city, then visited again, might feel staring up at an increasingly crowded sky these days.